Fort Pickens: Historic Fort on Santa Rosa Island

 - Dress Comfortably:

-- Wear sturdy shoes for walking on uneven surfaces and bring sunscreen, hats, and water to stay comfortable in the Florida sun.
+- Wear sturdy shoes for uneven surfaces, and bring sunscreen, a hat, and plenty of water for the Florida sun.

 - Bring Binoculars: